Corruption in India: Anti-corruption laws in India

 Punishment for bribery in India can range from six months to seven years of imprisonment.

 India is also a signatory to the United Nations Convention against Corruption since 2005 (ratified 2011).
 The Convention covers a wide range of acts of corruption and also proposes certain preventive policies.

-The Lokpal and Lokayuktas Act, 2013 which came into force from 16 January 2014, seeks to provide for the establishment of the institution of Lokpal to inquire into allegations of corruption against certain public functionaries in India.
+The Lokpal and Lokayuktas Act, 2013 which came into force from 16 January 2014, seeks to provide for the establishment of the institution of Lokpal (a national anti-corruption ombudsman) and Lokayuktas (equivalent state-level ombudsmen) to inquire into allegations of corruption against certain public functionaries in India.

-Whistle Blowers Protection Act, 2011, which provides a mechanism to investigate alleged corruption and misuse of power by public servants and also protect anyone who exposes alleged wrongdoing in government bodies, projects and offices, has received the assent of the President of India on 9 May 2014, and (as of 2 August) is pending for notification by the Central Government.
+Whistle Blowers Protection Act, 2011 provides a mechanism to investigate alleged corruption and misuse of power by public servants and also protect anyone who exposes alleged wrongdoing in government bodies, projects and offices.
+It was amended in 2014.
+As of 2025, the law had not yet been implemented.

 At present there are no legal provisions to check graft in the private sector in India.
 Government has proposed amendments in existing acts and certain new bills for checking corruption in private sector.
 Big-ticket corruption is mainly witnessed in the operations of large commercial or corporate entities.
 In order to prevent bribery on supply side, it is proposed that key managerial personnel of companies' and also the company shall be held liable for offering bribes to gain undue benefits.

 The Prevention of Money Laundering Act, 2002 provides that the properties of corrupt public servants shall be confiscated.
 However, the Government is considering incorporating provisions for confiscation or forfeiture of the property of corrupt public servants into the Prevention of Corruption Act, 1988 to make it more self-contained and comprehensive.